Flammable-Duck/ruby-linked-list/README.md

 # Linked List
 An Implementation of a linked list in Ruby.
+Coursework for [The Odin Project](https://www.theodinproject.com)

 ## Methods
 - `#append(value)`